George Floyd protests in Georgia: Thomasville

 Nearly 100 protesters, escorted by city police, marched peacefully from the Farmer's Market to Remington Park on Sunday afternoon, May 31, chanting and waving signs, and receiving honks of support from passing motorists.

+Tybee Island

+Over a hundred people silently marched in June in support of adding hate crime laws in Georgia.

 Valdosta

 About 50 protesters assembled on the grounds of the Lowndes County Courthouse on the afternoon of May 30 for a peaceful demonstration, and were acknowledged by passing motorists with honks of support.
 On June 3, Lowndes County Sheriff Ashley Paulk tussled with a protester over a sign that had foul language.
 The brief altercation ended with Paulk and the protesters shaking hands.
 There were no injuries, no arrests, no charges filed, and the protest remained peaceful.

 Warner Robins

 On May 30, dozens of protesters marched two miles through the city to start a conversation about police brutality.